pythonicmux/multiorderAlgorithm/README.md

 a half-finished order.

-Then, the only way to do this given that the algorithm only takes in whole orders is to replan once the current "batch" of orders are done.
+Then, the only way to do this given that the algorithm only takes in whole orders is to replan once the current "batch" of orders are done, since we're guaranteed that the robot has no orders that it's working on when we recalculate with our waiting orders.

 ### Input topic (from user)